It's a New Day in Public Health.

 The goal of the Florida Water Management Inventory (FLWMI) is to provide an up-to-date centralized geographic data map for developed properties with a drinking water source (public water or private domestic well) and wastewater treatment method (central sewer or onsite septic).

 The initial inventory was completed in October 2016, and reflects information received from multiple stakeholders across the state.
 The inventory was further updated during 2017.
 However, there are gaps in the data from a lack of available information and where several public water and sewer providers did not submit data.
-The future cycles of the inventory are focused on filling in these gaps and updating the parcels wtih additional information from drinking water and wastewater.
+The future cycles of the inventory are focused on filling in these gaps and updating the parcels with additional information for drinking water and wastewater.

 Maps and Data